prob140/textbook/_chapters/Chapter_14/01_Exact_Distribution.md

 You can see that $G_X$ is a polynomial of degree $N$, and that the coefficient of $s^k$ is $p_k = P(X=k)$.

-So if you were given the pgf of a random variable, you could read off the distribution of the random variable by simply listing all the powers and the corresponding coefficients.
+So if you were given the pgf of a random variable, you could read off the distribution of the random variable by simply listing all the powers and the corresponding coefficients: the powers are the possible values, and the coefficients are the corresponding probabilities.

 To see how this might help us find the distribution of a sum, observe that for every $s$, the value $G_X(s)$ is an expectation: